jekyll/jekyll/docs/_tutorials/csv-to-table.md

 {% endraw %}

 This produces the following.
-The first item in each pair is the _key_ and the second will be the _value_.
+Note the first item in each pair is the _key_ and the second will be the _value_.

 ```